How Sara Nichols Turns Complex Challenges into Collaborative Solutions

 Everyone brings something different to the table.
 The more people who are involved in developing a solution, the more sustainable that solution will be."

-• Sara Nichols, RRS Senior consultant
+Sara Nichols, RRS Senior consultant

 Tackling Tough Problems

 Some of the challenges Sara is most passionate about aren't the ones that make headlines.
+One area of particular focus: scrap tire management.

-Across the United States, states take dramatically different approaches to managing end-of-life tires.
-While some have established funding mechanisms, markets, and recovery programs, others are still working to build foundational systems.
+Across the U.S., states take dramatically different approaches to end-of-life tires — some have established recovery programs and funding mechanisms, while others are still building foundational systems.
+The consequences can be significant: fire risks, mosquito-borne illnesses, and costly environmental liabilities.

 "There are 50 states with 50 different approaches," Sara explains.
 "Many are trying to solve the same challenges, but there's still a very piecemeal approach."